localvoid/ivi/packages/ivi/README.md

 bundled with [webpack](https://webpack.js.org/) and minified with [uglify](https://github.com/mishoo/UglifyJS2) is just a **3.8KB** (minified+compressed).

-Also, ivi library has full support for compilation with [Google Closure Compiler](https://github.com/google/closure-compiler) in `ADVANCED` mode.
-Basic example compiled with Google Closure Compiler is **3.5KB** (minified+compressed).

 ## Performance

 ivi is one of the fastest libraries in the [js-framework-benchmark](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html).